50+ Bollywood Farewell Songs In Hindi

 Director: Homi Adajania

-This romantic comedic movie starring Saif Ali Khan, Deepika Padukone, and Diana Penty, was a huge success at the domestic and the overseas box office.
-The film’s soundtrack had 3 chartbusters in Tumhi Ho Bandhu, Daaru Desi, and Second Hand Jawaani.
+This rom-com featured Saif Ali Khan, Deepika Padukone, and Diana Penty.
+It was a huge success at the domestic and overseas box office.
+The film’s soundtrack included Tumhi Ho Bandhu, Daaru Desi, and Second Hand Jawaani.
 Yaariyaan features Irshad Kamil as the lyricist and benefits from the mellifluous vocals of Sunidhi Chauhan and Arijit Singh.

 13. Zindagi Ek Safar Hai Suhana (जिंदगी एक सफ़र है सुहाना यहा कल क्या हो)